ferdinandbalbin/firsttry/README.md

 firsttry
 ========

-this is my first try to github
+this is my first try to github ..this is a try using aptana